|

 and pay rent.

-find the sisters had moved into bedrooms
+find the two sisters had moved into bedrooms

 next to mine.
 Within two weeks, Janie